Prime Minister Employment Generation Programme (PMEGP Loan)

 Do We Need Any Collateral To Apply for PMEGP Loan?

-NO, This term loan requires no collateral security for amounts up to ₹5 lakh.
+NO, This term loan for business requires no collateral security for amounts up to ₹5 lakh.
 Furthermore, the units that are eligible for PMEGP are covered under the Credit Guarantee Fund Scheme for Micro & Small Enterprises, with the exclusion of margin money or subsidy component.

 Who Are Not Eligible For PMEGP Loan Scheme?